 The most buzz in the market about the use of chromium is in the fat loss industry.
 Despite of the fact that, almost every study has debunked the link between chromium supplementation and fat loss, it is still being sold openly in the market, unregulated, as a fat burner.

-in a 2018 study, in the journal Nutrients, a US research team led by Darryn Willoughby reviewed some common weight loss strategies and dietary supplements with a focus on their impact on body composition and compare them to the effect of chromium picolinate.
+A 2018 study, reviewed some common weight loss strategies and dietary supplements with a focus on their impact on body composition and compare them to the effect of chromium picolinate.
 Though the research team compared various supplements like garcinia, chromium, green tea etc. but there were no conclusive results which came out of the study.

 In a November 1996 report by the FTC (Federal Trade Commission) in US, FTC charged three American supplement companies, with making unsupported claims about weight loss and health benefits for chromium picolinate.
 At issue were the claims that most American diets lack adequate chromium and risk potentially serious health problems, and claims that chromium picolinate supplements burn fat, cause weight loss, increase muscle mass, reduce serum cholesterol, regulate blood sugar levels, and treat or prevent diabetes.

 “Consumers have a right to expect that claims that products will speed weight loss and improve health are based on solid scientific evidence, not preliminary or inconsistent findings,” said Jodie Bernstein, director of the FTC’s Bureau of Consumer Protection.